christinedraper/knife-topo/test-repo/Instructions.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-If you have chefDK installed, you can use the embedded chef-zero  at `/opt/chefdk/embedded/bin/chef-zero`
+You can use the embedded chef-zero embedded in chefDK at `/opt/chefdk/embedded/bin/chef-zero`

 or install standalone chef-zero: